Leges regiae

+The Capitoline she-wolf with the boys Romulus and Remus.
+Museo Nuovo in the Palazzo dei Conservatori, Rome.

 The leges regiae ('royal laws') were early Roman laws which classical historians such as Plutarch thought had been introduced by the semilegendary kings of Rome.

 Though sometimes questioned, scholars of the modern era generally have accepted that the laws or the ultimate sources for them originated early in Roman history, even as early as the period of the Roman Kingdom (753–509 BC).
 In the 20th century, previously unrecognized fragments quoted by ancient writers were identified as leges regiae and attributed or reattributed to the various kings.

 The king during Rome's Regal period was a political, military, religious, and judicial chief of the community, though his actual duties might be delegated and entrusted to his auxiliaries.

 Historical overview

 According to Sextus Pomponius, Romulus organized the tribes of Rome into thirty units called "Curiae", and he then administered the affairs of the state on the basis of the opinion of the Curiate Assembly.
 This event is at the origin of lex regia.

 Romulus is also credited with creating another institution involved in the emanation of leges regiae - the council of the elders or Senate of the Roman Kingdom.

 After an interregnum Numa Pompilius succeeded to Romulus: as it will happen for each of his successors an interrex held the government til the election of the new king.
 Numa emanated a number of important leges regiae.
 To him was attributed the compilation of the book Commentari regi.

 A great innovation of his concerned criminal law on voluntary and non voluntary crimes.

 Some scholars argue on lexical grounds that in this period some leges regiae showed a Sabine influence.

 Successor Tullus Hostilius is traditionally called the "warrior king".
 He celebrated the solemn sacrifices using the work by Numa Commentari Numae.
 He created the officials named Fetiales who were a sacerdotal collegium.

 After him Ancus Marcius had sacral norms from Numa's work transcribed and made public.
 He established the jus fetiale and imprisonment.

 The last three kings were Etruscans according to tradition.
 Their cultural heritage influenced the leges regiae of this period.

 Tarquinius Priscus emanated multiple laws that covered different areas: he doubled the number of the senators and of the Vestals.

 Servius Tullius then used Numa's work for the election of the consuls.

 Moreover, he established the census and the timocratic constitution that will be the basis for the future development of the republican institutions.

 During the reign of Tarquinius Superbus there are to be mentioned repressive laws, international treaties and the adoption of the Libri Sibyllini.